GilOliveira/schemadotorg/README.txt

 # TBD

+- Should we prefix all schema field with schema_*?
+YES

+- Should machine name be tied to field storage via third party settings?
+YES

 - Why are we seeing 1329 types? (/admin/reports/schemadotorg/docs/types)

-- Should we prefix all schema field with schema_* ?

-- Should machine name be tied to field storage via third party settings?

 - How to handle translations for imported data?